nikgraf/webvr-experiments/README.md

 ### v4 - Animation (coming soon …)

 Next up I'm going to look into object animations.
-Probably start with clouds and then move on to birds.
+I'm going to start with clouds and then move on to birds.